bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 <!-- modal-variant-1.vue -->
 ```

+You can also apply abritrary classes to the modal header, body and footer via the
+`header-class`, `body-class` and `footer-class` props, respectively.
+The props
+accept either a string or array of strings.

 ## Lazy loading
 Modal will always render its HTML markup in the document at the location that